therealaldo/templates/trello.md

 ### Archiving a card

-When archiving a card in any of the boards, make sure the card was completed and has had no activity for at least a month.
+The time to archive cards are when we've recorded what was completed and what wasn't completed at the Trello grooming.
+This allows for all cards that are currently on the boards outside of *Backlog* to be associated with the current sprint.
 Make sure not to actually delete the card and to only archive it.

 ---